Woody

 Tolerates a light prune after flowering back to a node, remove any dead wood back to the collar.
 If there is insufficient light towards the base of the tree prune the crown to allow the light in.
 The plants tend to be easily damaged by wind or borers, and damaged material should be removed.

-Before slowing during early spring pre-soak fresh seeds in heated water 13º to 18º C (55º - 64º F) for 24 hours.
+Sow fresh seed during early spring or when available in pots and place in a cold frame to germinate.
+Pre-soak seeds in heated water 13º to 18º C (55º - 64º F) for 24 hours.
 Seeds may require scarification.

 Propagation by Seed (General)